mirajkarani/NYC-Arrests-DI-Visualization/README.md

 # NYC Arrests: Data Integration & Visualization

-• Designed dimensional model in Dataedo for NYPD Arrests Historical data (OpenData) and performed data profiling, data prep, and ETL for staging using Alteryx Designer
+• Designed dimensional model in Dataedo for NYPD Arrests Historical data (OpenData) and performed data profiling, data prep, and ETL for staging using Alteryx Designer  <br />
 • Developed data integration workflow in Talend Open Studio and created dashboards using Tableau and Power BI for trend analysis and generating insights

 # Technologies Used